 Wanting to look good is a big reason many people try to lose weight.
 If that motivates you to take better care of yourself, great!
-However, the reality is that if appearance is your sole motivator, the weight loss is usually short-term.
+But there are more significant reasons for losing extra weight.

 Created on 09/09/2004

-Updated on 03/07/2013
+Updated on 09/10/2014

 - National Heart, Lung, and Blood Institute.
 What are the health risks of overweight and obesity?